Good God, it took long enough. But at long last, the scale is FINALLY moving in the right direction—you’re losing weight. And it’s about time, too.

 Boredom leads to eating, eating leads to too many calories, too many calories leads to unhappiness.

 Think about it.
-How many times have you sat in front of the TV binging Netflix, when suddenly your brain (because it has nothing else to do) decides its hungry.
-Five minutes later, you’re mindlessly munching on cookies, ice cream, peanuts, and washing it down with a few beers.
+How many times have you sat in front of the TV binging Netflix, when suddenly your brain (because it has nothing else to do) decides it’s hungry?
+Five minutes later, you’re mindlessly munching on cookies, ice cream, and peanuts, and washing it down with a few beers.
 A few episodes later, you’ve consumed more food than a Wookie at a wedding.